-Upon receipt of the complete and final application package, CRCP staff will review the final application and make final funding recommendations to the Selecting Official based on a review of the applicant's responses to reviewer comments and improvements made to the pre-application, pursuant to Section X of the Coral Reef Conservation Grant Program Implementation Guidelines.
+Upon receipt of the complete and final application package, CRCP staff will review the final application and make final funding recommendations to the Selecting Official based on a review of the applicant's responses to reviewer comments and improvements made to the pre-application.
 CRCP may review the ranking of the applications and make recommendations to the Selecting Official based on the merit reviews and selection factors listed below.